flakas/Latte/README.md

 To analyze log data you can use the built in analyzer:

+Syntax: `lattestats [OPTIONS]`

-- `lattestats` to analyze log data from past 24 hours
+- `lattestats` to analyze log data from past 24 hours by window title
+- `lattestats -h` to print an help message

+Time options:
-- `lattestats all`   Analyze all log data
+- `-t all`  to analyze log data from past 24 hours
-- `lattestats X d` analyze log data from past X days, where X is any positive integer
+- `-t X d`  analyze log data from past X days, where X is any positive integer
-- `lattestats X w` analyze log data from past X weeks, where X is any positive integer
+- `-t X w`  analyze log data from past X weeks, where X is any positive integer
-- `lattestats X m` analyze log data from past X months, where X is any positive integer
+- `-t X m`  analyze log data from past X months, where X is any positive integer
-- `lattestats X` analyze log data from past X seconds, where X is any positive integer
+- `-t X` 	analyze log data from past X seconds, where X is any positive integer

+Grouping options:

+- `-g title`    (default) Groups entries by window name
+- `-g instance` Groups entries by application name
+- `-g class`    Groups entries by application class

 Dependencies
 --------